 The New Year traditionally marks a time when businesses look to reignite their company’s outlook and build momentum towards another successful and prosperous year.
 In 2015, however, brokers will once again be faced with a new wave of cost basis reporting mandates, and this isn’t something that many institutions are celebrating.

 For the first time, brokers will be forced to identify and report transferred debt securities as they tackle Phase III of this complex regulation.
-Industry expert Bob Linville, Director of Product Management, Scivantage, highlights these challenges as part of a recent Cost Basis Reporting video series: Calculating Accruals on Transferred Debt Securities for 2015 Tax Season and How to Differentiate Bonds Covered by Cost Basis Reporting Regulations in 2016.
+Industry expert Bob Linville, Director of Product Management, Scivantage, highlights these challenges as part of a recent Cost Basis Reporting video series: Calculating Accruals on Transferred Debt Securities for 2015 Tax Season.

 An important area of focus for Linville is the new process for reporting gains and losses on transferred debt, as brokers must now take into consideration two sets of data points: original cost and adjusted basis cost.
 According to Linville, the broker receiving a transfer must calculate not only the original cost based on the acquisition date, but also the adjusted basis cost and reporting income by picking up where the prior broker left off.

 The second set of challenges comes from new reporting guidelines issued by the IRS that place debt securities into one of the following three categories:

 - More complex and not reportable until 2016

 According to Linville, the immediate challenge for brokers in the coming months is recognizing which securities fall into each category.
 While some of the distinctions are easy to make, others are far more difficult.
 The following list can be used to help identify which debts are not reportable until 2016:

 - Variable rate, inflation indexed and contingent payment debt

 - Stripped bond or stripped coupon subject to section 1286